We're sorry but this app doesn't work properly without JavaScript enabled. Please enable it to continue.

 Learn Linux

 Never fear a Linux terminal again.
-Learn how to use the command line to navigate a unix-like filesystem and automate developer tasks.
+Navigate the filesystem, inspect processes, and automate everyday developer tasks.

 What will you learn?